- Retention Policy

 - Overall 3.0 GPA in credit hours taken at CSU toward degree

 If the GPA falls below 3.00 it must be raised to the required GPA the next semester or the student will be ineligible to continue in the program.
-If the student GPA falls below a 3.00 at the conclusion of their last semester in the program the student will be eligible to receive their degree.
+If the student GPA falls below a 3.00 at the conclusion of their last semester in the program the student will not be eligible to receive their degree.

 Students failing to meet the requirements stated above will be placed on probation.
 The Program Director will conduct review of academic probation status at the end of each academic semester, and students will be notified of their standing in the program.
 Upon notification of their standing, students will sign documentation regarding their status, which will be kept on file.
 Failure to reestablish adequate academic/practical standards consistent with program guidelines will result in program dismissal.
 Once dismissed from the ATP, students are NOT eligible for re-admission.